 The Board of Directors has drafted written Rules of Procedure that define its key duties and operating principles.
 The Board of Directors approves Harvia’s strategy and supervises its implementation.
 The duties of the Board of Directors include approving the company’s financial statements and interim reports and monitoring the appropriateness of accounting and the company’s financial management.
 The Board of Directors decides on significant loans, acquisitions and investments, and approves annual and long-term business plans and budgets as well as the principles of risk management.
 The Board of Directors also decides on the principles according to which the management may make decisions regarding investments, acquisitions and divestments and issuing of guarantees.
 The Board of Directors approves the Group’s long- and short-term remuneration schemes and their realization.
 The Board of Directors appoints Harvia’s CEO and decides on the terms of the CEO’s employment contract.

-The Annual General Meeting held at 8.4.2021 resolved that the Board of Directors consists of five members.
-Olli Liitola, Ia Adlercreutz and Sanna Suvanto-Harsaae were re-elected to the Board of Directors and Hille Korhonen and Anders Holmén were elected as new members of the Board of Directors.
+The Annual General Meeting held at 7 April 2022 resolved that the Board of Directors consists of five members.
+Anders Holmén, Hille Korhonen, Olli Liitola and Sanna Suvanto-Harsaae were re-elected to the Board of Directors and Heiner Olbrich was elected as a new member of the Board of Directors.